songweige/TATS/README.md

 ## License

-TATS is licensed under the MIT license.
+TATS is licensed under the MIT license, as found in the LICENSE file.